 Visit this post for more about the secret alchemy side of Prague

-Located 5 minutes to the north of the Old Town Square, the Prague Jewish Quarter, or Josefov, is the former Jewish Ghetto of Prague.
-It contains many fine examples of Jewish buildings still standing, including the Spanish Synagogue and the Old Town Synagogue.
-Close by to the latter you can catch glimpses of the Old Jewish Cemetery, Europe’s oldest surviving Jewish cemetery.
+Located five minutes to the north of the Old Town Square is Prague’s Jewish Quarter, or Josefov It’s the location of the former Jewish Ghetto of Prague and still contains many fine examples of Jewish buildings, such as the beautiful Spanish Synagogue and the Old Town Synagogue, with its many tales.
+Close by to the latter you can also catch glimpses of the Old Jewish Cemetery, Europe’s oldest surviving Jewish cemetery.

 Sandemans New Europe offer an excellent free walking tour of Prague.
 Lasting 3 hours and taking in the Old Town Square, Astronomical Clock, Jewish Quarter and many other surrounding sights, it offers the chance to hear about stories from Prague’s history, both recent and from over the centuries.
-Naturally, a tip is welcome if you enjoy the tour.
+Although the tour is technically a free, naturally a tip is welcome if you enjoy the tour.

 Do you have any other recommended Prague must see sights?